ABOUT PULSEGATE

 Some product surfaces are easier to observe than others.

-Signals may be delayed or noisy depending on source availability.
+Alive-state and identity data may be delayed or noisy depending on source availability.